websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 1. Click the *Filter and Order* drop-down menu.
 1. Select one of the predefined filters or a custom filter (denoted by three dots) to create your own filter criteria.
-1. Select the content you want to filter by.
+1. Select the content you want to filter.

 The Filter Editor area shows your filters and the total number of results.
 To remove one or more filters, click the *Close* (![Close](../../images/icon-times.png)) button next to the filter's name, or click *Clear* to remove all the filters and reset the Contents list.
 In addition to the predefined and custom filters, you can search and filter the assets in the Content View using keywords in the Search field.